robynforrest/iscam-gui/README.md

         op[[N]]$outputs$par$retros                  - List of Retrospectives (with filenames as $name) - REP file contents.
-If NULL, no retros sens[[M]] - each unique sensitivity group number M contains the following sens[[M]][1] - A vector of the indicies within the op list of the Scenarios that are currently in sensitivity group M bio - Contains length/weight and VonB data and parameter estimates for the species of concern. bio$lw[[1]] - Length/weight data and parameter estimates for males or combined if there is no second element. bio$lw[[1]][[1]] - Two-column matrix of length in mm (column 1) and weight in g (column 2). bio$lw[[1]][[2]] - Vector of the two parameter estimates for this sex.
+If NULL, no retros sens[[M]] - each unique sensitivity group number M contains the following sens[[M]][1] - A vector of the indicies within the op list of the Scenarios that are currently in sensitivity group M bio - Contains length/weight, maturity-at-age, and VonB data and parameter estimates for the species of concern. bio$lw[[1]] - Length/weight data and parameter estimates for males or combined if there is no second element. bio$lw[[1]][[1]] - Two-column matrix of length in mm (column 1) and weight in g (column 2). bio$lw[[1]][[2]] - Vector of the two parameter estimates for this sex.